pravega/pravega/documentation/src/docs/controller-service.md

 Pravega clients (`EventStreamReaders` and `EventStreamWriters`), in conjunction with the Controller, ensure that Stream invariants are satisfied and honored as they work on Streams.
-The Controller maintains the metadata of Streams, including the entire history of segments.
+The Controller maintains the metadata of Streams, including the entire history of Stream Segments.
-Client accessing a Stream need to contact the Controller to obtain information about segments.
+Client accessing a Stream need to contact the Controller to obtain information about Stream Segments.

 Clients query Controller in order to know how to navigate Streams.
-For this purpose Controller exposes appropriate APIs to get active segments, successors, predecessors and segment information and _URIs_.
+For this purpose Controller exposes appropriate APIs to get _active Stream Segments, successors, predecessors_ and _Stream Segment information_ and _URIs_.
 These queries are served using metadata stored and accessed via Stream store interface.

 Controller also provides workflows to modify state and behavior of the Stream.
 These workflows include _create, scale, truncation, update, seal,_ and _delete_.
-These workflows are invoked both via direct APIs and in some cases as applicable via background policy manager (auto scale and retention).
+These workflows are invoked both via direct APIs and in some cases as applicable via background policy manager ([Auto Scaling]((https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/Stream/ScalingPolicy.java) and [Retention]((https://github.com/pravega/pravega/blob/master/client/src/main/java/io/pravega/client/Stream/RetentionPolicy.java)).

 <p>
 <img src="img/Request-Processing_Flow.png" width="880" height="750" alt="request processing">
-<center><i>Request Processing Flow Diagram</i></center>
+<i>Request Processing Flow Diagram</i>
 </p>

 ### Create Stream

 Create Stream is implemented as a task on **Task Framework**.

-Create Stream workflow first creates initial Stream metadata with Stream State set to *Creating*.
-Following this, it identifies segment containers that should own and create segments for this Stream and calls create segment concurrently.
-Once all create segments complete, the create Stream task completes thus moving the Stream to *Active* state.
+ - Create Stream workflow first sets the initial Stream set to *Creating*.
+ - Then, it identifies Segment Containers that should own and create Segments for this Stream and calls `CreateSegment()` concurrently.
+Once all `CreateSegment()`(s) completes, the `createStream()` task gets completed thus moving the Stream to *Active* state.
 All failures are retried few times with exponential backoffs.
-However, if it is unable to complete any step, the Stream is left dangling in *Creating* state.
+- However, if it is unable to complete any step, the Stream is left dangling in *Creating* state.

 ### Update Stream

-Update Stream is implemented as a task on serialized sequest handler over concurrent event processor framework.
-Update Stream is invoked by an explicit API call into Controller.
-It first posts an _Update Request_ event into request Stream.
-Following that it tries to create a temporary update property.
+Update Stream is implemented as a task on **Serialized Request Handler** over Concurrent Event Processor framework.

+1. Update Stream is invoked by an explicit API `updateStream()` call into Controller.
+2. It first posts an _Update Request_ event into request Stream.
+3. Following that it tries to create a temporary update property.
 If it fails to create the temporary update property, the request is failed and the caller is notified of the failure to update a Stream due to conflict with another ongoing update.

-The event is picked by **Request Event processor**.
+4. The event is picked by **Request Event Processor**.
 When the processing starts, the update Stream task expects to find the temporary update Stream property to be present.
 If it does not find the property, the update processing is delayed by pushing event the back in the in-memory queue until it deems the event expired.
-If it finds the property to be updated during this period, before the expiry, the event is processed and update Stream operation is performed.
-Now that the processing starts, it first sets the state to *Updating*.
-Following this the Stream configuration is updated in the metadata store followed by notifying Segment Stores for all active segments of the Stream about change in policy.
+If it finds the property to be updated during this period, before the expiry, the event is processed and `updateStream()` operation is performed.

+- Once the update Stream processing starts, it first sets the Stream state to *Updating*.
+- Then, the Stream configuration is updated in the metadata store followed by notifying Segment Stores for all _active_ Stream Segments of the Stream, about the change in policy.
 Now the state is reset to *Active*.

 ### Scale Stream

-Scale can be invoked either by explicit API call (referred to as manual scale) or performed automatically based on scale policy (referred to as auto-scale).
-We first write the event followed by updating the segment table by creating new entries for desired segments to be created.
+Scale can be invoked either by explicit API call (referred to as manual scale) or performed automatically based on scale policy (referred to as Auto scaling).
+First write the Event followed by updating the Segment Table by creating new entries for the creation of desired Stream Segments.
 This step is idempotent and ensures that if an existing ongoing scale operation is in progress, then this attempt to start a new scale fails.
 The start of processing is similar to mechanism followed in update Stream.
 If metadata is updated, the event processes and proceeds with executing the task.
-If the metadata is not updated within the desired time frame, the event is discarded.
+If the metadata is not updated within the desired time frame, the Event is discarded.

-Once scale processing starts, it first sets the Stream State *Scaling*.
+- Once scale processing starts, it first sets the Stream State *Scaling*.
-This is followed by creating new segments in Segment Stores.
-After successfully creating new segments, it updates the history table with a partial record corresponding to new epoch which contains list of segments as they would appear post scale.
-Each new epoch creation also creates a new root epoch node under which metadata for all transactions from that epoch reside.
-So as the scale is performed, there would be a node corresponding to old epoch and now there will also be a root node for new epoch.
-Any transaction creation from this point on will be done against new epoch.
-Now the workflow attempts to complete scale by opportunistically attempting to delete the old epoch.
-Old epoch can be deleted if and only if there are no transactions under its tree.
-Once we are sure there are no transactions on old epoch, we can proceed with sealing old segments and completing the scale.
-After old segments are sealed successfully, the partial record in history table is now completed whereby completing the scale workflow.
-The state is now reset to *Active*.
+- Then creates new Stream Segments in Segment Store.
+After successfully creating new Stream Segments, it updates the History Table with a partial record corresponding to new _epoch_ which contains the list of Stream Segments as they would appear post scale.
+Following is the workflow:

+1. Each new _epoch_ creation also creates a new root _epoch_ node under which metadata for all transactions from that _epoch_ reside.
+2. So as the scale is performed, there would be a node corresponding to old _epoch_ and now there will also be a root node for new _epoch_.
+3. Any Transaction creation from this point on will be done against new _epoch_.
+4. Now the workflow attempts to complete scale by opportunistically attempting to delete the old _epoch_.
+5. Old _epoch_ can be deleted if and only if there are no Transactions under its tree.
+Once we are sure there are no Transactions on old _epoch_, we can proceed with sealing old Stream Segments and completing the scale.

+- After old Stream Segments are sealed successfully, the partial record in History Table is now completed whereby completing the scale workflow.
+The Stream State is now reset to *Active*.

 ### Truncate Stream

 Truncate follows similar mechanism to update and has a temporary Stream property for truncation that is used to supply input for truncate Stream.

-Once truncate workflow identifies that it can proceed, it first sets the state to *Truncating*.
-Truncate workflow then looks at the requested StreamCut, and checks if it is greater than or equal to the existing truncation point, only then is it a valid input for truncation and the workflow commences.
-The truncation workflow takes the requested StreamCut and computes all segments that are to be deleted as part of this truncation request.
-It then calls into respective Segment Stores to delete identified segments.
-Post deletion, we call truncate on segments that are described in the Stream cut at the offsets as described in the Stream cut.
-Following this the truncation record is updated with the new truncation point and deleted segments.
+- Once the truncate workflow process starts, the Stream State is set to *Truncating*.
+- Truncate workflow then looks at the requested `StreamCut`, and checks if it is greater than or equal to the existing truncation point, only then is it a valid input for truncation and the workflow commences.
+- The truncation workflow takes the requested `StreamCut` and computes all Stream Segments that are to be deleted as part of this truncation request.
+- Then calls into respective Segment Stores to delete identified Stream Segments.
+Post deletion, we call truncate on Stream Segments that are described in the `StreamCut` at the offsets as described in the `Streamcut`.
+- Following this the truncation record is updated with the new truncation point and deleted Stream Segments.
 The state is reset to *Active*.

 ### Seal Stream

 Seal Stream can be requested via an explicit API call into Controller.
-It first posts a seal-Stream event into request Stream followed by attempts to set the state of Stream to *Sealing*.
-If the event is picked and does not find the Stream to be in desired state, it postpones the seal Stream processing by reposting it at the back of in-memory queue.
+It first posts a seal Stream Event into request Stream.

+- Once the Seal Stream process starts, the Stream State is set to *Sealing*.
+- If the event is picked and does not find the Stream to be in desired state, it postpones the seal Stream processing by reposting it at the back of in-memory queue.
-Once the Stream is set to sealing state, all active segments for the Stream are sealed by calling into Segment Store.
-After this the Stream is marked as *Sealed* in the Stream metadata.
+- Once the Stream is set to sealing state, all _active_ Stream Segments for the Stream are sealed by calling into Segment Store.
+- After this the Stream is marked as *Sealed* in the Stream metadata.

 ### Delete Stream

 Delete Stream can be requested via an explicit API call into Controller.
 The request first verifies if the Stream is in *Sealed* state.
-Only sealed Streams can be deleted and an event to this effect is posted in request Stream.
-When the event is picked for processing, it verifies the Stream state again and then proceeds to delete all segments that belong to this Stream from its inception by calling into Segment Store.
-Once all segments are deleted successfully, the Stream metadata corresponding to this Stream is cleaned up.
+- Only sealed Streams can be deleted and an event to this effect is posted in request Stream.
+- When the event is picked for processing, it verifies the Stream state again and then proceeds to delete all Stream Segments that belong to this Stream from its inception by calling into Segment Store.
+- Once all Stream Segments are deleted successfully, the Stream metadata corresponding to this Stream is cleaned up.

 ## Stream Policy Manager